gracebir/gymn-google-clone/README.md

 The-gym-stripe-clone
 Users should be able to:

-- You have got 4 hours to complete this challenge, so try to reach as much perfection as possible for this challenge!
+- You have got 4 hours, so try to reach as much perfection as possible for this challenge!
-- Try to implement the design below, using only React and Tailwindcss,
+- I've implemented the site below, using only React and Tailwindcss,
 - Use tailwind as much as possible.
 Only use custom CSS when you absolutely have to.
 In that case, structure your custom CSS in BEM.
 - When you start the project, immediately create a "development" branch where you will do all your coding,